AlvaroNavR/Data-Portfolio/index.md

 # Álvaro Navarro Rubio - Data Analyst Portfolio

 Welcome to my data analytics portfolio!
-Explore my projects showcasing skills in **Excel, SQL, Power BI, Python**, and **data visualization**.
+Explore my projects showcasing skills in **Excel, SQL, Power BI and Python**.

 ---

 ## 🎯 Portfolio Goal

-I analyze real-world datasets to provide actionable insights through **data cleaning, SQL queries, dashboards, and visualizations**.
+The purpose of this portfolio is to showcase my ability to:
+- Clean, transform, and explore datasets using Excel, SQL and Python
+- Build interactive dashboards with Excel and Power BI
+- Perform data analysis and visualization for actionable insights
+- Present work in a professional, accessible format for potential employers

 ---